Relationship Between Constitutional Law and Administrative Law

 History of Constitutional Law:

-Constitutional law refers to the body of law that determines the basic structure and powers of government, as well as individual rights and liberties.
-The history of constitutional law can be traced back to ancient civilizations, but for this response, we will focus on the Western tradition.
+Constitutional law is the body of legislation that establishes the fundamental structure and functions of the government, as well as individual rights and liberties.
+The origins of constitutional law may be traced back to ancient civilisations, but in this answer, we shall concentrate on the Western tradition.

 1. Ancient Greece and Rome: Ancient Greece and Rome laid the foundation for constitutional law through their experiments with democracy and republicanism.
 In Athens, the notion of democracy emerged, with citizens participating in direct decision-making.
 In Rome, the concept of the rule of law developed, where laws applied equally to all citizens, including the powerful.